-The Melita Hume Poetry Prize is an annual poetry publication award for an original, first full-length collection by a poet aged thirty-five or under, resident in the UK or Ireland, writing in the English language.
+is an annual poetry publication award for an original, first full-length collection by a poet aged thirty-five or under, resident in the UK or Ireland, or of British or Irish citizenship, writing in the English language.

 Previous years’ winners include Caleb Klaces for Bottled Air, Marion McCready for Tree Language, Amy Blakemore for Humbert Summer, Maria Apichella for Psalmody, Tony Chan for Four Points Fourteen Lines, and Jenna Clake for Fortune Cookie.

-The final judge for the Melita Hume Prize is Vahni Capildeo.
+The final judge for the Melita Hume Poetry Prize is Malika Booker.

-• Submissions must be made via Eyewear Publishing LTD’s Submittable page before 2 April, 2017.
-The fee to submit is £20.
+• Submissions must be made via Eyewear Publishing LTD’s Submittable page.
+The fee to submit is £15.

 • Manuscripts must be original work, between 48 and 100 pages in length, by a single author, in the English language.
 There are no restrictions on style or subject matter.
 The Eyewear staff encourage writers from diverse backgrounds to submit their work.

 • Individual poems in the submission may have been previously published online, in periodicals, or in chapbooks, but the collection as a whole must not have been previously published (self publishing constitutes prior publication).